Stathis Galanakis

 Huawei UK

-September 2024 – March 2025 London
+January 2022 – March 2025 London

 As a Computer Vision Engineer at Huawei UK, I specialized in 3D facial reconstruction from monocular images.
 In this role, I integrated cutting-edge techniques to advance the field, focusing on enhancing the accuracy and effectiveness of reconstruction methods.
 My work involved pushing the boundaries of state-of-the-art approaches, such as NeRF and diffusion-based techniques.
+Moreover, I focused on designing a generic 3D Gaussian Splatting framework for animatable head avatars, enabling consistent identity generation across viewpoints.

 Research Assistant